 Although no specific guidelines apply to work hours for third-year medical students, the Department of Surgery honors ACGME guidelines for duty hours.
-The surgical clerkship coordinator reviews student E*Value logging data on a weekly basis to determine work-hour violations and adjusts student exposure in observance of work-hour limitations.
+The surgical clerkship coordinator reviews student logging data in MedHub weekly to determine work-hour violations and adjusts student exposure in observance of work-hour limitations.
 In addition, PDA logging allows the department to shift students to needed areas of exposure when deficiencies in experience exist.

 Medical Student Education

 The IU School of Medicine Department of Surgery trains third- and fourth-year medical students on the fundamentals of surgical knowledge and care.
 A 3G Sim Man at Fairbanks Simulation Center offers a simulated patient experience that includes acute problems for students to perform a focused assessment, form an apposite diagnosis and execute the appropriate treatment.

 The Surgical Research Electives offer an introduction to surgical research in clinical settings.
 Surgical faculty offer opportunities in basic science and clinical research.
 Participation in the research work of the surgery team’s laboratories for general surgery, pediatric surgery, cardiovascular or transplant surgery expose medical students to ongoing bench, translational and clinical research projects.
 While the research focus of each lab vary among investigators, studies may involve in vitro or in vivo as well as human clinical trials and retrospective case review models.
 Students may be exposed to and perform basic biochemical techniques including ELISA, Western Blot, and other processes.
 In addition, after appropriate training, a student may participate in animal studies which may involve surgical procedures.
 Students in the surgery team’s fourth-year electives may participate in clinical studies that are ongoing at the time of the rotation, and they will participate in group lab meetings and have individual meetings with the primary investigator of the lab in which they’re rotating.